 The third sample transaction also occurs on December 2 when Joe contacts an insurance agent regarding insurance coverage for the vehicle Direct Delivery just purchased.
 The agent informs him that \$1,200 will provide insurance protection for the next six months.
-Joe immediately writes a check for \$1,200 and mails it to the insurance company.
+Joe immediately writes a check for \$1,200 and mails it in.